 The benefits of becoming an Ambassador are:

 Access.
-Ambassadors will receive invitations to special lectures, behind-the-scenes tours, house concerts, and an opportunity to bring 20–30 friends to an opera for the first time.
+Ambassadors will receive invitations to special lectures, behind-the-scenes tours, house concerts, and opportunities to introduce friends and family to an opera for the first time.

 Leadership.
 After training, Ambassadors will be considered part of MOTVA (the Michigan Opera Theatre Volunteer Association), and will be part of Opera Volunteers International, a premier resource and advocate for the development and advancement of volunteerism in support of opera.